Trams in Tbilisi: History

 On 4 December 2006 tram system together with trolleybus system was closed, most of the remaining Tbilisi tram rails, as well as the city's trolleybus infrastructure, were removed in few years.

 Remnants

 A few isolated tram rails remain in place, along with some of the overhead cabling.
 Many of the supporting poles have found alternative uses as mounting posts for street lights.
 A few of the historical tramcars are used as street cafes.

+There is also an abandoned tram depot in Avchala near zahesi.

 Future

-Plans exist to reactivate the Tbilisi tram network, with the construction of new lengths of dedicated track for a modern light-rail system.
+Plans once existed to reactivate the Tbilisi tram network, with the construction of new lengths of dedicated track for a modern light-rail system.
+In 2025, Tbilisi mayor Kakha Kaladze announced the construction of a new tram system which would link the settlement of Didi Dighomi to Didube metro station.